 Mission, purpose and scope

 This Internal Audit Charter provides the framework for the conduct of the Internal Audit function in Hodge Limited (“Hodge”).
 It has been created with the objective of formally establishing the purpose, authority and responsibilities of the Internal Audit function.

 Internal Auditing is an independent, objective assurance and consulting activity designed to add value to and improve an organisation’s operations and to protect the assets, reputation and sustainability of the organisation.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluating and improving the effectiveness of risk management, control and governance processes.

 All of Hodge’s activities (including outsourced activities) and legal entities are within the scope of Internal Audit.
 Internal Audit determines what areas within its scope should be included within the annual audit plan by adopting an independent risk-based approach.
 Internal Audit does not necessarily cover all potential scope areas every year.
-The audit program includes obtaining an understanding of the processes and systems under audit, evaluating their adequacy, and testing the operating effectiveness of key controls.
+The audit programme includes obtaining an understanding of the processes and systems under audit, evaluating their adequacy, and testing the operating effectiveness of key controls.
 Internal Audit can also, where appropriate, undertake special investigations and consulting engagements at the request of the Audit Committee, senior management and regulators.

 Authority, responsibility and independence